elliewix/IS-452-Spring2019/installation_directions.md

 Mac/Windows: Within your command line application, type in ‘python’ (without quotes) and press return.
 Windows users:  you should *not* get an error that it doesn’t know what Python is.
-Mac users:  it should state it is Python 3.6 and not Python 2.7.
+Mac users:  it should state it is Python 3.7 or Python 3.6 and not Python 2.7.

 You should see something like this if it worked.
-Note that at the top it says “Python 3.6.1” and not “Python 2.7…”  Your installation may have a different third number, e.g. “Python 3.6.2” or something else, and that’s fine.
-So long as it starts with 3.6 we’re good.
+Note that at the top it says “Python 3.7.1” and not “Python 2.7...”
+Your installation may have a different third number, e.g. “Python 3.6.2” or something else, and that’s fine.
+So long as it starts with a 3, we’re good.

 Just close and quit the program after this.
 Everything has worked and you can move on to installing PyCharm Education edition.